 Qualifying Examinations are given twice a year, starting Monday of the second week of classes in the Fall and Spring semesters.
-(Exceptions to this schedule may occur when the second week of classes for the semester falls on a scheduled holiday break.)
+(Exceptions to this schedule may occur when the second week of classes for the semester falls on a scheduled holiday break, and the qualifying examination schedule is moved to the following week.)